|Requesting Department||DEPT OF CITY DEVELOPMENT|

-Internships with DCD provide wide-ranging exposure to the operations of a large city planning and development department and allow interns the opportunity to contribute to shaping the future of Milwaukee neighborhoods in partnership with community stakeholders.
+An internship with DCD provides interns with wide-ranging exposure to the operations of a large city planning and development department and allows interns to contribute to helping shape the future of Milwaukee neighborhoods in partnership with community stakeholders.

 The Graduate Intern supports the Planning Division of the Department of City Development (DCD) by carrying out a variety of research, analysis, and community engagement tasks related to land use, urban design, zoning, and neighborhood planning and engagement.

 Graduate Interns work approximately 20 hours per week and cannot exceed 1,040 hours per year while enrolled in a graduate program from an accredited college or university.

 - Conduct research and analysis and prepare reports on topics including land use, zoning changes and overlay zones, neighborhood and economic development, zoning code updates, and urban design to support zoning and development review.